This article is part of a larger series on Sales Management.

 Freelancers typically need a simple way to explain how their pricing works and what quantity they expect.
-For example, a freelance graphic designer might work hourly for $60 per hour and indicate that they expect the design project to be about 15 hours—estimating $900 total.
+For example, a freelance graphic designer might work hourly for $60 per hour and indicate they expect the design project to be about 15 hours—estimating $900 total.
 Alternatively, a freelance copywriter might price their work per word or per writing project, which should be itemized on the estimate based on the client’s needs.

-2. Contractor Project Estimate Template
+2. Contractor Project Estimate Proposal Template

-3. Products & Services Estimate Template
+3. Products & Services Estimation Template

-4. Financial Product Estimate Template
+4. Financial Product Estimate Form

-5. Repair Estimate Template
+5. Repair Estimation Template

-As shown in the template, explain all of the components that go into the total cost of the job.
+As shown in the free estimate template, explain all the components that go into the total cost of the job.
 While it will mostly be labor costs set at an hourly or fixed rate, the service provider may also need a certain part or tool to complete the job, which should be explained in the estimate.
 This is especially common in auto maintenance shops, for instance, where a car owner needs both the skills of a mechanic and a piece of equipment specific to their car model.

-6. Consultative Services Estimate Template
+6. Consultative Services Estimate Form

 Any time another business is outsourcing a function or department in their company, the service provider is considered a consultant.
-This is prevalent in areas like marketing, sales management, human resources, high-level business strategy, IT management, and cybersecurity.
+This is prevalent in marketing, sales management, human resources, high-level business strategy, IT management, and cybersecurity.

 For example, cybersecurity consulting businesses offer roadmaps to get their clients from one security posture to another and partner with dozens of security software vendors to help along the way.
 That said, the hourly rates, estimated hours, and any additional products should be included in the estimate.

-7. Professional Services Estimate Template
+7. Professional Services Estimate Contract Template

 Best Practices for Writing an Estimate

-Most CRM products have the ability to store files and documents.
-Pipedrive, however, also comes with a Smart Docs feature allowing users to create estimates directly from the deal module.
-From there, you can automatically insert a lead’s information into the estimate and then add the pricing information.
-Any template you design can be added to the SmartDocs drive for all members of your team to access.
+Most CRM solutions have the ability to store files and documents.
+Pipedrive has a Smart Docs feature allowing users to create a quote or estimate invoice template directly from the deal module.
+From there, you can automatically insert a lead’s information into the estimate and add the pricing information.
+Any template you design can be added to the Smart Docs drive for all team members to access.

-Make sure that there is clarity as to what needs to be done next, either in the email you send or directly on the estimate, to follow through with the products or services purchased.
+Make sure there is clarity as to what needs to be done next, either in the email you send or directly on the estimate, to follow through with the products or services purchased.
 If you include it on your sales estimate, you can add print below the total costs indicating something like:

-For example, it’s common in construction to have supply chain issues and have late deliveries of materials and equipment.
-That needs to be considered in the estimate since you still might be incurring labor costs during that time for your employees and need to make sure that expectation is understood by the client.
+For example, it’s common in construction to have supply chain issues and experience late deliveries of materials and equipment.
+That needs to be considered in the estimate since you might be incurring labor costs during that time for your employees and need to make sure that expectation is understood by the client.